TREVOR "The Games Man"

 Webster Groves MO

 This is my all-time favorite picture of me as a kid.
 We're playing dodgeball.
-The cameraman is crouching behind a chain link fence with his lens poked through one of the holes in the fence.
+The cameraman is crouching behind a chain link fence with his lens looking through one of the holes in the fence.
 My target is standing practically right in front of him.
 That's David Watt behind me and that's his garage behind us.
 Our little cluster of houses had four homes with 21 kids between them!
 We played together every single day.
 We played dodgeball, baseball, kickball, badminton, kick the can, midnight, ring-a-leevio, even golf.
 We also played cards and board games indoors.
 We put together several neighborhood plays that were very well attended.
-We built a six story tree fort!
+We built a six-story tree fort!
 We had an awesome sled run in the winter.
 The Watts had an apple tree in their yard.
 We called it the Wapple Tree.
 They also had a great climbing tree that stretched out over their garage.
 Each of us had our own "spot" in the tree.
 We'd all climb up it, get in our spots, and hang out talking for hours.
 But don't be in the Watt's house at the wrong time or else Mrs. Watt would give you eardrops, too, when she gave them to her own kids!

 Greg Gilman photo